 Examples include the following:

-Funds may NOT be used for the following: products or services covered by insurance; hazard pay; rent; employee wages/benefits; supportive services such as childcare, transportation costs, lodging expenses, or meals; equipment that contributes to the capital assets (single items over $5,000) of a business; or improvements or upgrades that contribute to the capital assets of a business; or capitalization of businesses (for example, purchasing supplies or materials that will go into the final product sold or provided by the business).
+Funds may NOT be used for the following: products or services covered by insurance; costs that have been reimbursed by insurance or other grants; hazard pay; rent; employee wages/benefits; supportive services such as childcare, transportation costs, lodging expenses, or meals; equipment that contributes to the capital assets (single items over $5,000) of a business; improvements or upgrades that contribute to the capital assets of a business; capitalization of Businesses (for example, purchasing supplies or materials that will go into the final product sold or provided by the business).

 Application Submission